Working with Zig Integration

 Section titled “Step 1: Understanding use zig (10 min)”How It Works

-Section titled “How It Works”// Import Zig's file system moduleuse zig "std/fs"
+Section titled “How It Works”// Import an explicit bridge moduleuse zig "std/bridge/process_bridge.zig"What happens:

-std/fsmodule - Imports it natively (not as FFI)
+- Imports it natively into the same build

-zig.fs - Type-checks all calls at compile time
+- Type-checks the exposed surface at compile time

 Common Zig Modules